lu-jiayi/homepage/index.md

 ## About Me

 Hello!
 I am Jiayi Lu (陆家屹，he/his), a fifth-year PhD student in linguistics at Stanford University.
-Before Stanford, I completed my BA at Northwestern University in 2019 with triple majors in linguistics, neuroscience, and integrated science.
+Before Stanford, I completed my BA at Northwestern University in 2019 with majors in linguistics, neuroscience, and integrated science.
 I'm originally from Beijing, China.

 ## Research Interests
 I am primarily interested in psycholinguistics and syntax.